Medically reviewed by Drugs.com. Last updated on May 20, 2022.

 Preparing for an appointment

-You're likely to start by seeing your primary care doctor, or in the case of severe symptoms, an emergency room doctor.
-You might then be referred to a doctor trained in heart conditions (cardiologist) and possibly a doctor trained in infectious disease.
+If you have mild myocarditis symptoms, you may start with your primary care provider.
+If symptoms are severe, you may first be seen by an emergency room care provider.
+You'll likely be referred to a doctor trained in heart conditions (cardiologist) and possibly a doctor trained in infectious disease.

 What you can do

-- Your symptoms, including any that might seem unrelated to the reason for which you scheduled the appointment, and when they began
+- Your symptoms, including any that might seem unrelated to myocarditis, and when they began

-- Key personal information, including recent illnesses and their symptoms, recent travel locations, and your and your family's medical history
+- Important personal information, including recent illnesses and the symptoms, recent travel locations, and your and your family's medical history

 - All medications, vitamins or other supplements you take, including doses

-For myocarditis, basic questions to ask your doctor include:
+For myocarditis, basic questions to ask your care provider include: